 ‘buyer’ includes an undertaking which, under an agreement falling within Article 101(1) of the Treaty, sells goods or services on behalf of another undertaking;

-‘customer of the buyer’ means an undertaking not party to the agreement which purchases the contract goods or services from a buyer which is party to the agreement;

-‘active’ sales mean all forms of selling other than passive sales, including actively targeting customers by visits, letters, emails, calls or other means of direct communication or through targeted advertising and promotion, offline or online, for instance by means of print or digital media, including online media, price comparison tools or advertising on search engines targeting customers in specific territories or customer groups; offering on a website language options different than the ones commonly used on the territory in which the distributor is established is normally active selling; similarly, offering a website with a domain name corresponding to a territory other than the one in which the distributor is established constitutes active selling;
+‘active sales’ means actively targeting customers by visits, letters, emails, calls or other means of direct communication or through targeted advertising and promotion, offline or online, for instance by means of print or digital media, including online media, price comparison services or advertising on search engines targeting customers in particular territories or customer groups, operating a website with a top-level domain corresponding to particular territories, or offering on a website languages that are commonly used in particular territories, where such languages are different from the ones commonly used in the territory in which the buyer is established;

-‘passive’ sales mean sales in response to unsolicited requests from individual customers, including delivery of goods or services to such customers without having initiated the sale through advertising actively targeting the particular customer group or territory, and participating in public procurement;
+‘passive sales’ means sales made in response to unsolicited requests from individual customers, including delivery of goods or services to the customer, without the sale having been initiated by actively targeting the particular customer, customer group or territory, and including sales resulting from participating in public procurement or responding to private invitations to tender.

-‘restriction of active or passive’ sales means a restriction of active sales within the meaning of Article 1(l) or passive sales within the meaning of Article 1(m).
-As regards selling of goods and services online, a restriction that, directly or indirectly, in isolation or combination with other factors, has as its object to prevent the buyers or their customers from effectively using the Internet for the purposes of selling their goods or services online or from effectively using one or more online advertising channels is a restriction of active or passive sales, which, directly or indirectly, in isolation or in combination with other factors controlled by either party, has as its object to restrict the territory into which or the customer group to whom the buyers may sell the contract goods or services or, in the case of selective distribution, to restrict active or passive sales to end users by members of the selective distribution system operating at the retail level of trade.

 For the purposes of this Regulation, the terms ‘undertaking’, ‘supplier’ and ‘buyer’ shall include their respective connected undertakings.

 ‘Connected undertakings’ means: